tremby/discord-tagbot/README.md

 The bot can track multiple tag games at once, each with different configurations.

-Each tag game must be in its own Discord channel, and it must be a text-based channel.
+Each concurrent tag game must be in its own Discord channel, and it must be a text-based channel.

 There can optionally be a chat channel associated with each game channel,